ShieldCI/docs/docs/introduction/what-is-shieldci.md

 # What is ShieldCI?

-ShieldCI is a comprehensive Laravel code analysis and security auditing platform designed to help developers maintain secure, high-performance, and high-quality Laravel applications.
+ShieldCI is a comprehensive AI-powered Laravel code analysis and security auditing platform designed to help developers maintain secure, high-performance, and high-quality Laravel applications.
 It provides automated static analysis, security scanning, and best practice enforcement for Laravel versions 9-12.

 ## Overview